Ryndalf/Label-Encrypted/README.md

 ```commandline
 Markelle Kelly, Rachel Longjohn, and Kolby Nottingham.
 2022.
 The UCI Machine Learning Repository. https://archive.ics.uci.edu
 ```
 - Abrupto(504K): The dataset can be downloaded from [here](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/5OWRGB) and the file named is "mixed_0101_abrupto.tab".
 When you access the data, please select "Comma Separated Values (Original File Format)".
-We selected the first 10,000 samples from the dataset for our experiments.
+We selected the first 10,000 samples from the dataset for our experiments and named the new datasets as "mixed_1010_abrupto_1.csv".
 The dataset is sourced from:
 ```commandline
 Jesús López Lobo.
 2020.
 Synthetic datasets for concept drift detection purposes. https://doi.org/10.7910/DVN/5OWRGB
 ```